aplteam/Tatin/docs/Introduction.md

 ## Requirements

 * Tatin requires Dyalog version 18.0 or later.
-It will come automatically with version 19.0 but must be installed in ealier versions.
+It will come automatically with version 19.0 but must be installed in earlier versions.

 * It needs Unicode --- Classic is not supported.